 Faculty will either be contacted by a member of the AIM team or decide to submit their course(s) / course material(s) independently for consideration into the Affordability Counts program.

-The submissions(s) will be evaluated according to the following criteria:
+The submissions(s) are evaluated by the following criteria:

 - The total cost of required course material(s) must not exceed $20 per credit hour (per course).

-- “Required” material(s) represent any item(s) classified as such in the UCF Bookstore catalog (e.g., textbooks, courseware/technology, lab materials, et al.).
+- “Required” material(s) represent any item(s) classified as such in the UCF Bookstore catalog (e.g., textbooks, courseware/technology, lab materials, etc.).

 - “Total cost” represents the full market value for the required material(s) at the bookstore (or externally if the bookstore does not carry the item).